ronhuff/Event-Planner/EventPlanner/documentation/README.md

 `EventPlanner.sln` will generate a Visual Studio project with all of the
 correct dependencies, paths and libraries set.
 The dependencies are listed in the dependencies folder.

+Once you are in Visual Studio, open the .sln file as its own project and hti CTRL-SHIFT-B to build the program.
+Building the program will also create an executable.
+After a successful build, you should be able to run the debugger to actually run the program.

 ##### `boost` libraries used under [License](https://github.com/ronhuff/Event-Planner/tree/Project-Setup/documentation/BoostLicense.txt).